mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 Recall from earlier that it's relevant to optimise both round and communication complexity, and the extensions suggested here are often aimed at improving these at the expense of additional local computation.
 As such, practical experiments are needed to validate their benefits under concrete conditions.

+## Dropout

+Starting with the easiest type of layer, we notice that nothing special related to secure computation happens here, and the only thing is to make sure that the two servers agree on which values to drop in each training iteration.
+This can be done by simply agreeing on a seed value.

 ## Average pooling

-Starting with the easiest type of layer, we notice that the forward pass of average pooling only requires a summation followed by a division with a public denominator.
+The forward pass of average pooling only requires a summation followed by a division with a public denominator.
 Hence, it can be implemented by a multiplication with a public value: since the denominator is public we can easily find its inverse and then simply multiply and truncate.
 Likewise, the backward pass is simply a scaling, and hence both directions are entirely local operations.

-## Dropout

-Nothing special related to secure computation here, only thing is to make sure that the two servers agree on which values to drop in each training iteration.
-This can be done by simply agreeing on a seed value.

 ## Dense layers

 The dot product needed for both the forward and backward pass of dense layers can of course be implemented in the typical fashion using multiplication and addition.
 If we want to compute `dot(x, y)` for matrices `x` and `y` with shapes respectively `(m, k)` and `(k, n)` then this requires `m * n * k` multiplications, meaning we have to communicate the same number of masked values.
 While these can all be sent in parallel so we only need one round, if we allow ourselves to use another kind of preprocessed triple then we can reduce the communication cost by an order of magnitude.

 For instance, the second dense layer in our model computes a dot product between a `(32, 128)` and a `(128, 5)` matrix.
 Using the typical approach requires sending `32 * 5 * 128 == 22400` masked values per batch, but by using the preprocessed triples described below we instead only have to send `32 * 128 + 5 * 128 == 4736` values, almost a factor 5 improvement.
-And for the first dense layer it is even greater, namely slightly more than a factor 25.
+For the first dense layer it is even greater, namely slightly more than a factor 25.

-As also noted [previously](/2017/09/10/the-spdz-protocol-part2/#TODO), the trick is to ensure that each private value in the matrices is only sent masked once.
+As also noted [previously](/2017/09/10/the-spdz-protocol-part2/), the trick is to ensure that each private value in the matrices is only sent masked once.
 To make this work we need triples `(a, b, c)` of random matrices `a` and `b` with the appropriate shapes and such that `c == dot(a, b)`.

 ```python
 def generate_dot_triple(x_shape, y_shape):